Introduction to the Redox Data Model API

 Things you need to know about data models

-Some data model fields can only contain a limited set of values, which is called a valueset.
-Whether you are sending or receiving API requests, you should use or expect only the supported values listed for the relevant data field.
+Whether you're sending or receiving API requests, you should use or expect only the supported values listed for the relevant data field.

-Example valueset for the Patient.Demographics.Citizenship array
+Example value set for the Patient.Demographics.Citizenship array

-Example valueset for the Patient.Demographics.Citizenship array
+Example value set for the Patient.Demographics.Citizenship array

 Field reliability

-To help illustrate this in our data model reference, we provide a reliability rating for each field:
+In our data model reference, we provide a reliability rating for each field:

 Field rating